acaloiaro/prwatch-action/README.md

 # Usage

 To use this action, your Github Pull Requests must include in their description the key to any associated issues.
-E.g. if your project name is `FOO` and the issue associated with your pull request is `1234`, then your Pull Request must include `FOO-1234` somewhere in its descripton.
+E.g. if your Jira project name is `FOO` and the issue associated with your pull request is `1234`, then your Pull Request must include `FOO-1234` somewhere in its descripton.

 ## Example Pull Request Description